For High School Seniors

 A note from Professor Haugaard: This past year I talked with several successful sophomore honors students who described having significant doubts that they were "good enough" to be admitted to The Honors College even though they had been very successful in high school.
 If you have been very successful in high school and will continue to be a serious student in college, I encourage you to apply to The Honors College.

 Applying to The Honors College involves reading a blog entry of Professor Haugaard's on striving for excellence and writing a short response to that blog entry: what are the areas in which you will strive for excellence in your first year of college?
-Instructions for how to apply and the forms for applying can be found on the application webpage.
-Please read all instructions carefully.
+Instructions for how to apply and the forms for applying will be posted on this webpage in late January.

 Any questions or concerns about admission to The Honors College can be sent to email@example.com.